 Do you want to start a DRO?
 Give us a call on 0800 077 6180 or complete the form below to speak to one of our experts

-Because a DRO is a formal legally binding debt solution you cannot simply start one yourself.
-You will need the help of an authorised debt counsellor who will check that you are eligible and help you complete the necessary application form.
+Because a Debt Relief Order is a formal legally binding solution you cannot simply start one yourself.
+You will need the help of an authorised debt counsellor.
+They will check that you are eligible and help you complete the necessary application form.
 This will then be forwarded to the Official Receiver who will authorise the DRO and then deal with your creditors on your behalf.
-More information about how to put a DRO in place is available here.

-The DRO solution is very cheap to implement because the people it is designed to help are expected to have little or no surplus income.
-There is a one off charge that must be paid to get the Order in place of £90.
-However there is then no requirement to make any further payment towards your debts.
-More information about the costs associated with the DRO solution is available here.
+Because the people it is designed to help have little or no surplus income the DRO solution is relatively cheap to implement.
+There is a one off up front charge of £90.
+However after that there no requirement to make any further payment towards your debts.

 Arrange a call with a Bankruptcy Expert